Dombås

 Signage and marking

-Tourist infrastructure per day stage
+Tourist infrastructure

 Scenic quality

-Experience/offer per day stage
+Experience/accommodation per day

-Public transport connections
+Public transport

 This stage of the signposted multi-day «Tour de Dovre» has it all: valley terrain and dirt mountains, tarmac and gravel, cultural landscapes and wilderness, viewpoints and various old barns along the way.